 Michael Key, CEO Impello Biosciences, recently returned from the BioAg World Congress in New Delhi, India.
-There he spoke about an emerging biostimulant market in a rapidly developing cannabis industry.
+There he spoke about an emerging biostimulant market in a rapidly changing agricultural world.
 Click the link to learn more.

 "Boutique is always going to have a place, but it's not the fast track to get cannabinoids to the mass market.
 To get to that we have to do more industrialization," said Michael Key, chief executive officer of Impello Biosciences".

 Tribus Microbes and Innate Fertilizers were both recently recognized as USDA BioPreferred products.
 Impello Biosciences continues to meet the high standards set forth by the USDA Secretary of Agriculture.